Āpiha Ope Tauā

 - work or sporting experience in a team environment

 Army officers need to be able to pass Army fitness tests, so they should be fit, healthy and strong, with good hearing and eyesight (with or without corrective lenses).
+Some specialisations require you to have normal colour perception.

 Find out more about training